NordicPlayground/puck/_tutorials/display.md

 It is then written backwards into the buffer as it is received.
 When we receive a command that tells us all the data has been transmitted, the received segment is flipped, decompressed, and finally written to the display.

 > ![](../images/receive%20image%20data.png)
-<< THIS IMAGE NEEDS A LEGEND TO EXPLAIN WTF RED AND ORANGEyellow is, also wut is green >>

 The code for this is as follows.
 Most of the magic here is happening inside the LZ-compression, which we will not be looking into.
 The decompressed image is then flashed to the display.